 Customer journeys are not right every time:

-Many times, you will find your customer journey is not accurate for all customers..
-Your valuable client might jump forward and stay on the journey again during their process.
+Often, you will find that your customer journey does not accurately reflect the experiences of all customers.
+Your valuable client might jump back into the journey again during their process.

-All customers don’t have the same experiences, even though they are listed in the same segment.
+Not all customers have the same experience, even though they are listed in the same segment.
 It’s not a problem.

-This can be done to make the visualization of the user journey process simple.
+This can be done to simplify the visualization of the user journey.

 Split departmental silos:

-Dividing silos will give a clear understanding of the customer’s experience.
+Breaking down silos will provide a clear understanding of the customer’s experience.

 Keep the journey map actionable: